tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/network/list-route-tables-within-a-resource-group.md

 ---
 # List route tables within a resource group

-This operations lists all route tables in a resource group
+This operation lists all route tables in a resource group

 For information about getting started with Azure REST operations including request authentication, see [Azure REST API Reference](../../index.md).